 Supply chain event

-In conjunction with the Site Licence Companies (SLCs), we host an annual event for suppliers in the nuclear decommissioning supply chain.
+In conjunction with NDA businesses, we host an annual event for suppliers in the nuclear decommissioning supply chain.